 The Plaque in the centre of the control panel below the clock reads: JULIUS TOTALISATOR - INSTALLED BY - TOTALISATORS LTD - 3 THAMES HOUSE - QUEEN ST PLACE E.C.4.
-Totalisators Limited was a UK based associate company of Automatic Totalisators Limited.
+Totalisators Limited was a UK based associate company of Automatic Totalisators Limited and was formed in London to manufacture, install and operate totalizators in the United Kingdom, Europe and Africa.
 John Relle, the son of Vernon the ex chief engineer of Totalisators Limited, informed me the office was in Park Street Mayfair, London and moved to the address given in an Automatic Totalisators Ltd document as Prudential House, Croydon, Surrey England in the late 1960s.
+More after the image...

 If you wish to start from the beginning then go to the index

 A 1937 Referee newspaper article, refers to the White City Julius Tote as The World's Biggest Tote.
 This can be read in the next image page of the Photo Gallery.